-The cakes do have a bit of a spiciness to them.
+The cakes do have a bit of a spiciness to them, thanks to a jalapeno pepper.
 I found them to be fantastic.
 They’re not overly spicy, not at all.
 Every bite is a fantastic mix of flavors that I just hoped would never end.

-I served our crab cakes with a chilled Creole remoulade sauce that was perfect for dipping.
+A chilled Creole remoulade sauce was perfect for dipping these crab cakes.
 You can also make appetizer-sized cakes, but I’d make extra because they’re going to go fast.

 Crab Cakes with Shrimp

 - ½ pound lump crab meat picked over for any shell pieces

 - ¾ pound small shrimp shelled, deveined, diced